shubhamshekhar23/Design-Patterns-in-Java/README.md

 ### _Whats So SPECIAL_:

-When I was preparing for interview, I could not find a single problem statement that will use all the design patterns.
-So, To revise all the design patterns in one go, I can just look at that one big problem statement and i'll be good to go.
+It provides a single big problem statement consists of multiple small related staements that will use all the design patterns.
+So, It gets easier to link all the design patterns and create blueprint of all the design patterns.

-So, I set out to create that Mega Problem and came up with "Setting Up of a Car Company".
+All the patterns are implemented using one Mega problem statement i.e Setting up of a Car Company Which involves creating a Car factory in a city that has different models of cars; have showrooms in different cities; Headquarter somewhere; car manufacturing process and Hierarchy of Employee that has different job within the car company.

 All the patterns are implemented using one Mega problem statement i.e Setting up of a Car Company Which involves creating a Car factory in a city that has different models of cars; have showrooms in different cities; Headquarter somewhere; car manufacturing process and Hierarchy of Employee that has different job within the car company.